Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 |Ants|All non-aggregate species of Formicidea|

 ### Absolute record count taxonomic composition
-A breakdown of each scheme's broad scale taxonomic content, including a subdivision to 'Correct' and 'Considered correct'.
+A breakdown of each scheme's broad scale taxonomic content, including a subdivision to `Correct` and `Considered correct`.
 Reported as absolute record counts
 |Scheme|Bombus|Other bee|Eusocial wasp|Other Wasp|Ant|
 |---|---:|---:|---:|---:|---:|
 |BWARS|191,618|340,765|30,523|161,215|48,100|